ketankr9/cses-cli/README.md

 cses-cli list
 cses-cli show 1742
 cses-cli solve 1742
-cses-cli submit 1742.task.cpp
+cses-cli submit 1742.Robot-Path.cpp
 ```
 ## Auto Commit to your GitHub Repository (if needed)
 * Obtain access token for your repo.
 See [how to get token](https://github.com/skygragon/leetcode-cli-plugins/blob/master/docs/github.md#generate-token)
+* **Note:** Please make sure that your repo has *at least one* commit.
-* Configure cses-cli for github as follows
+* Configure cses-cli for github as follows.
 ```
 $$$ cses-cli github
 Token: 1f10d6065e78a2654a14xxxxxxxxxxxxxxxxxxxx